 One Florida’s youngest college football programs, the University of South Florida Bulls began playing in 1997, reportedly holding their first team meeting under a shade tree because they had no football facilities on campus.
 Today, the Bulls play at Raymond James Stadium, or “Ray Jay,” where they have built a record that includes one streak of 21 straight victories at home.

-The stadium, at 4201 N. Dale Mabry Hwy., is across the street from George M. Steinbrenner Field and Hillsborough Community College.
+The stadium, at 4201 N. Dale Mabry Hwy. in Tampa, is across the street from George M. Steinbrenner Field and Hillsborough Community College.
 Its parking lots open 3½ hours before the start of games.

 USF’s most noteworthy rival is the University of Central Florida Knights.